 The Sanskrit word mudra translates as gesture or attitude.
 Mudra is also commonly translated as a seal.
 The roots in Sanskrit are Mud and Dru.
 Mud is enjoyment or pleasure, and Dru is extraction.
 The literal translation includes hand gestures but also includes drishti (focus points for the eyes), asanas (body postures), and pranayama (breathing techniques).
-So, see below finger mudra mistakes and how to do it properly.
+So, see below mistakes to avoid when practicing finger mudras and how to do it properly.

 Contents